Kacey Carrig

 Kacey Carrig (born April 10, 1992) is an American model.

 Career

 Carrig was raised in Shamong Township, New Jersey.
 During his college education he decided to pursue a modelling career and contacted some agencies.
 Ford agency asked him to enter the "VMan 2011 model search", in which he became a finalist and subsequently got a contract.

 In 2012, Versace enlisted him for the brand's F/W ’12 campaign.
 Since then, he has worked for a number of editorial ad campaigns and modeled for shows like Mert & Marcus, Ermano Scervino, Italian GQ, and Parke & Ronen.
 He has also modeled for Bloomingdale's, Milan Vukmirovic, Chevignon and Tom Ford.
-Carrig is a Business Marketing major at the College of New Jersey.
+Carrig has a Bachelor's Degree in Business Marketing from The College of New Jersey.

+Carrig currently resides in Watchung, New Jersey and is a realtor for Sotheby's.